-&lt;sup>25 Lightcast Labor Analytics; Federal funding includes BEAD (~\$348 million), Connect Wyoming 2 (CPF) (~\$70 million), and E-ACAM (~\$188 million)
+23 Lightcast Labor Analytics; Federal funding includes BEAD (~\$348 million), Connect Wyoming 2 ARPA/CPF (~\$70 million), and E-ACAM (~\$188 million)

-&lt;sup>26 Growth is calculated by dividing potential jobs created by forecast and baseline jobs in 2027 to promote opportunities to qualified job seekers, especially though Wyoming's network of 18 Workforce Centers across the State.
+24 Growth is calculated by dividing potential jobs created by forecast and baseline jobs in 2027

+To ensure that demand for these positions is met, WBO will work alongside its State agency partners at the Department of Workforce Services, Community College Commission, and Department of Education to promote opportunities to qualified job seekers, especially though Wyoming's network of 18 Workforce Centers across the State.
 WBO will require subgrantees and their contractors to provide a list of job openings to the nearest Wyoming Workforce Center to their project area to ensure that local Wyomingites are aware of potential opportunities during BEAD deployment.